ipavlovBiga/Ilia-Pavlov/README.md

    <dd> • Functional, Regression and Smoke Testing for UI, by reproducing the steps, to make sure the build related to defect identified, biuld are working Fine and no new errors were introduced.
    <dd> • Experienced in Software Development Life Cycle (SDLC), Test Development Life Cycle (STLC or TDLC) and design

-       • since pandemic was started I worked with project on Python for Mobile and Web and I assume it'll be good share a few things here, as architecture and methods
+       • since pandemic I was started work with project on Python for Mobile and Web using Appium and behave and I assume it'll be a good share a few things here.
 </dl>